RichardMidnight/wordpress/demo.md

     - Enough data was entered to give a flavor of how it can work.
 It is not complete or even all correct.
-    - I scraped a bunch of data off our current site.
+    - Most of the info and images were scraped off our current site.
     - This entire demo is using free software except for the Products Filter.
     - There are many upgrades you can pay for.
     - Zero code was written for this demo.
 It is all point-and-click.